cncf/devstats.archive/README.md

 - This is implemented as `runq.rb` and various `*.sh` shell scripts in POC.
 - `runq` gets SQL file name and parameter values and allows to run metric manually from the command line (this is for local development)
 - There are few shell scripts for example: running sync every N seconds, setup InfluxDB etc.

+# Current Velodrome

+My toolset can either replace velodrome or just add value to velodrome.
+They both can use shared InfluxDB (I will name series in such a way to avoid conflicts with existing ones).
+Then we can just add new dashboards that use my `gha2db`/`db2influx` workflow in the existing Grafana, and add cron job that will keep them up to date.

 # Adding new metrics